-Middle River Aircraft Systems' assembly group has responsibility for the company’s tooling, process planning, shop floor support with first-builds, and ongoing production support.
+Middle River Aerostructure Systems' assembly group has responsibility for the company’s tooling, process planning, shop floor support with first-builds, and ongoing production support.
 It develops the methodology for the assembly processes, including process flow, assembly line set-up and the facilities related to assembly.

 The group applies the latest digital technologies in laser and dimensional inspection, as well as in reverse engineering.
 The technology includes the V-Stars digital photogrammetric system, capable of coordinating directly with computer-aided design (CAD) data, which is ideal for large tools and parts – specifically in repeat measurements made during tooling periodic inspections and production process verification.